David E. AltigExecutive Vice President and Director of Research

 Dr. Altig graduated from the University of Iowa with a bachelor's degree in business administration.
 He earned his master's and doctoral degrees in economics from Brown University.

-He and his wife Pam have four children and six grandchildren.
+He and his wife Pam have four children, six grandchildren, and one great grand daughter.

 Cleveland Fed Working Papers